Zabrane/qlnd/doc/LightningTickerplants.md

 (,`chan_close)!+(,`closing_txid)!,,"qAyOhsqXUmswSCTrF/20YOr93wbXmj4pTTOyK+PA4..
 ```

-As shown perviously, the `txid` value above needs to undergo a conversion in order
+As shown previously, the `txid` value above needs to undergo a conversion in order
 to retrieve the `txid` in the appropriate format to enable searching in a [block explorer](https://www.blockchain.com/btc/tx/38e3c0e32bb2334d293e9ad706dffdea60b4fd17eb2448306b5297ca868e0ca8).

 ```q